Company Disclosure

 Any custodian recommended by FFA have agreed to send statements to clients not less than quarterly indicating all amounts disbursed from the account, including the amount of advisory fees paid directly to FFA.

-Turnkey Asset Management Platforms (“TAMPs”) and Other Advisers Fees: FFA generally recommends and/or selects TAMPs to handle all or a portion of the asset management process for a client.
-FFA currently offers investment advisory products and services through, including wrap fee programs offered by, Orion, Morningstar and Envestnet (i.e., TAMP Sponsors).
+Turnkey Asset Management Platforms (“TAMPs”) and Other Advisers Fees: FFA primarily recommends and/or selects TAMPs to handle all or a portion of the asset management process for a client.
+FFA currently offers investment advisory products and services through, including wrap fee programs offered by Orion, Morningstar and Envestnet (i.e., TAMP Sponsors).

 Under TAMPs, the client will pay a total TAMP fee.
 The total TAMP fee generally includes a